realopt/BlockDecomposition.jl/doc/source/advanced.rst

   It ends the current solution and create a new solution in the oracle solver solution.
 Note that the previous solutions cannot be modified anymore.

-.. function:: getphaseofstageapproach(od::OracleSolverData)

-  Returns the phase of stage approach.